Beauty x 3:

 Or, then again, maybe not.

 Several of these tale types are easily recognized.
 For, example: there is the “clever peasant” tale.
 Essentially these are Trickster tales, wherein a representative of the common people gets the better (or makes a fool) of his social superiors.
-In a lot of cases this representative is a child, most typically the one voted “least likely to succeed” of his or her family.
+In a lot of variants this representative is a child, most typically the one voted “least likely to succeed” of his or her family.
 In other variants, “he” may be a practitioner of some occupation or craft generally not regarded as high status.
 The “masters” may be literally the protagonist’s employers, or they may be stylized as representatives of a foolish aristocracy, or they may be subjected to more brutal symbolism and represented as some form of monster or ogre.
 Nearly all of these tales trace a strong family resemblance to the traditional Trickster tales of various mythological explanations for the workings of the cosmos, and this connection is unmistakable.

 Just as persistent as the tales of clever peasants are the tales of the dispossessed innocent (usually stylized into a prince or princess) who must by determination, virtue and/or the making of prudent alliances struggle to regain their proper place in the world, thereby reestablishing and confirming the rightness of “things as they are”.
 Unlike the peasant tale, which seems to generate fairly spontaneously, many representatives of this form are traceable to a specific origin in some courtly “art tale”, although these were, in turn, typically based on older, oral versions.

 A familiar subset of the story of the dispossessed innocent is the straightforward tale of virtue rewarded.
 In this form, the protagonist is not necessarily born to rule, although s/he is usually from a social stratum which is understood to be somewhat above that of a peasant.
 The persistent theme of this tale type is that whatever the original rank of the protagonist may be, s/he is inherently superior to it.
-This is acknowledged in the ultimate conclusion of the tale in which the protagonist is inevitably rewarded by an elevation to a higher social class than the one into which s/he was born, usually by means of a marriage into royalty.
+This is acknowledged in the ultimate conclusion of the tale in which the protagonist is inevitably rewarded by an elevation to an even higher social class than the one into which s/he was born, usually by means of a marriage into royalty.
 The most recognizable and persistent representative of this tale type is, of course, that of Cinderella, a tale which, traditionally, incorporates the theme of the dispossessed into its starting point as well, thereby maximizing the protagonist’s opportunities to display his or her superiority over what are stated to be his or her natural peers.

 This tale type has a corresponding dark version, equally recognizable.
 These are tales which also exist in many forms, across many nations.
 Sleeping Beauty, in its expanded versions, is one variety of such a dark story.
 Donkeyskin is another.

 All of these “virtue rewarded” tales, both the light and the dark, have proved singularly attractive to modern storytellers who have been bitten by the urge to do a retelling.
-And, perhaps, the most popular of all the variants for this purpose, even more so than that of Cinderella herself, appears to be the story of Beauty and the Beast.
+And, perhaps, one of the most popular of all the variants for this purpose, even more so than that of Cinderella herself, appears to be the story of Beauty and the Beast.

 The story of Beauty and the Beast is in some regards so closely related to that of Cinderella that one might as well regard the two as being in the nature of first cousins.
 Belle is born into a lower estate than that of Lady Ella, being invariably the daughter of a merchant, rather than that of a minor noble.
-And her mate, once disenchanted, is generally not the ruler of some great nation, but, at best, an isolated princeling and, more typically, a simple, if wealthy, country nobleman.
+And her mate, once disenchanted, is generally not the ruler of some great nation, but, at best, an isolated princeling or, more typically, a simple, if wealthy, country nobleman.
 Both young ladies begin with the handicap of having been dispossessed of their rightful positions in society.
 In Ella’s case, her place has been usurped by rivals.
-In Belle’s the whole family has endured financial ruin and has been forced to remove from their home and even the City which once stood witness to their former wealth and influence.
+In Belle’s the whole family has endured financial ruin and has been forced to remove from their home and even the City which had once stood witness to their former wealth and influence.

 But from this point the two tales diverge.
 Where magical aid is offered to Ella, almost by right of inheritance, magic first arrives on Belle’s doorstep not as an offer of aid, but as a challenge and a threat.
 And, where Ella has only to follow her mentor’s instructions and to be her own virtuous self, Belle must, without any instructions, conform her actions into those stated in the terms of the binding of an ancient enchantment (to which she has not been a party) in order to break it.

-Over the past 3–4 decades there have been several popular retelling of Belle’s story.
+Over the past few decades there have been several popular retelling of Belle’s story.
 The details have varied from tale to tale.
 In the traditional version, Belle, like Ella, is one of three young women in her family, three daughters of her father’s household.
 Where Ella’s foils are mere stepsisters and spiteful with it, Belle’s are her own sisters.
 But they are (generally) no nicer for that.
 In the most traditional versions, they have typically been portrayed as shallow, vain and ambitious.
-Indeed, the most difficult thing to swallow in these versions is the storyteller’s insistence that Belle pined for her family home and her sisters’ company.
+Indeed, the most difficult thing to swallow in all these versions is the storyteller’s insistence that Belle pined for her family home and her sisters’ company.
 Presumably out of a blind attachment based upon shared blood alone.

 Prior to the release of the Disney version, the most popularly known cinematic retelling of this story was probably the film version directed by Jean Cocteau.
 In that version, a fairly new (and highly cinematic) element was introduced into the traditional mix in the person of the Beast’s handsome, but vicious, rival.
 This element was carried over into Disney’s version.